senner007/jumbleScramblePluginPointer/readme.txt

 Add todo plugin in atom

 Comments - other:
-Added bookmarker and minimap plugins https://github.com/atom/bookmarks
+Added bookmarker and minimap plugins https://github.com/atom/bookmarks - switch between bookmarks with F2.
+Also visible in minimap
+Added highlight - double click to highlight - select multiple with ctrl-d

 Working: